 By Rick Steves, Steve Smith, & Gene Openshaw

 Rick Steves' love of travel and enthusiasm for making it accessible to everyone comes through loud and clear in the 700+ pages of this comprehensive guide.
-Despite the size of this book, the thin but surprisingly sturdy pages make it light enough to pack and bring with you without worrying about the weight.
+The thin but surprisingly sturdy pages make it light enough to pack and bring with you without worrying about the weight.

-If you're a first-time visitor, you'll appreciate his focus on on top attractions such as the Louvre Museum, Eiffel Tower, and Pere Lachaise Cemetery and his recommendations about what to see at each site.
+If you're a first-time visitor, you'll appreciate his focus on top attractions such as the Louvre Museum, Eiffel Tower, and Pere Lachaise Cemetery plus his recommendations about what to see at each site.

 If you're a return traveler, check out his recommendations for the best hidden gems.